orhanIBM/blog/content/blog/aws-saa/index.md

 description: Just an exam prep notes for AWS Solutions Architect Associate SAA-C02, not comprehensive, errors are my own
 ---

+Disclaimer: This is not exhaustive list of topics, I only kept notes for the areas that I found important.

 ### IAM & AWS CLI
 Section 4